Table of Contents

 “Scars show that you went through something hard, and you survived,” said Christina Applegate on her Netflix series Dead to Me.
 However, unlike Applegate’s character, whose scars are from a mastectomy, most of our scratches and scrapes are from tripping over rocks, falling off bikes, or scratching a bug bite to the point of wounding ourselves.
-Whatever the cause, if you have scars that won’t go away, red light therapy could be exactly what you need.
+Whatever the cause, if you have scars that won’t go away, red light therapy, a potentially promising option recognized in dermatology, could be the skincare solution you're searching for.

-Red light therapy (RLT), also known as low-level light therapy (LLLT) and photobiomodulation, is a treatment that uses low-wavelength red and/or near-infrared light to improve the appearance of the skin.
-Specifically, it may help reduce fine lines, wrinkles, and redness.
-This therapeutic technique may also help the healing process of scars, wounds, burns, acne, keloids, and surgical incisions.
+Red light therapy (RLT), also known as low-level light therapy (LLLT) and photobiomodulation — encompassing LED light therapy and low-level laser therapy — is a method that uses low-wavelength red and/or near-infrared light to improve skin health.
+Specifically, it may help reduce the appearance of fine lines, wrinkles, redness, and hyperpigmentation.

 How Red Light Therapy May Help Scars Heal